pghvlaans/sbotools/man/sboremove.1.md

 **sboremove** removes packages installed from SlackBuilds, along with any unneeded dependencies.
-Dependency information is pulled recursively from *info* files; any dependencies that are required by no other SlackBuilds will be eligible for removal as well.
+Dependency information is pulled recursively from *info* files; any dependencies that are required by no other installed SlackBuilds will be eligible for removal as well.
 If **sboremove** is called with the **\--alwaysask** flag, the dependency requirements of other installed SlackBuilds will not be checked.

 In all cases, this script prompts the user package-by-package before performing any removal operations.
 No option exists to enable